GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 (most likely the site's [SSP](/docs/privacy-sandbox/glossary/#ssp), or the site itself) can use FLEDGE to run an ad auction to select the most appropriate ads to display to the user.
-The seller calls the `navigator.runAdAuction() `function, providing a list of interest group owners who are invited to bid.
+The seller calls the `navigator.runAdAuction() `function, which provides a list of interest group owners who are invited to bid.

 Bidding code is only run for interest groups that the browser is a member of, and whose owners have been invited to bid.